TREASURIES-Yields rise as traders focus on inflation data, Fed rate hikes

 By Herbert Lash

-NEW YORK, Oct 11 (Reuters) - Longer-dated U.S. Treasury yields shot to multi-year highs on Tuesday as bonds were slammed globally by a rout in the UK gilts market amid rising concerns U.S. inflation data this week will not halt the Federal Reserve's rapid hiking of interest rates.
+NEW YORK, Oct 11 (Reuters) - Longer-dated U.S. Treasury yields shot to multi-year highs on Tuesday as bonds were slammed globally by a rout in the UK gilts market amid growing concerns that U.S. inflation data this week will not stop the Federal Reserve's rapid hiking of interest rates.

-Investors hope to see a long-awaited slowing of inflation when data from September for the prices that sellers obtain for their products and the prices that consumers pay on their purchases are released Wednesday and Thursday, respectively.
+Investors would like to see inflation starting to slow when data for September is released on Wednesday for prices that sellers get for their products, and on Thursday for prices consumers pay for purchases.

-The year-over-year Producer Price Index, excluding food and energy, is expected to have risen 7.3% in September, the same as in the prior month, while the Consumer Price Index over the past 12 months is seen rising 8.1%, a bit slower than the previous 8.3% clip, according to economists polled by Reuters.
+The year-over-year Producer Price Index, excluding food and energy, is expected to have risen 7.3% in September, the same as in August.
+The Consumer Price Index over the past 12 months is seen rising 8.1%, a bit slower than the previous 8.3% clip, according to economists polled by Reuters.

-The market expects the Fed will hike its benchmark overnight interest rate by another 75 basis points at its Nov.
+The market expects the Fed to hike its benchmark overnight interest rate for a fourth straight time by 75 basis points at the its Nov.
 1-2 policy meeting.
-Investors are concerned the U.S. central bank's policy tightening, its fastest in decades, could jolt the economy into recession.
+Investors are concerned the Fed's policy tightening, its most aggressive in decades, could jolt the economy into recession.

-"When and if we get that 75-basis-point hike, there's going to be a lot more talk about a pause or a pivot," said David Petrosinelli, senior bond trader at InspereX.

-"We've transitioned from the transitory language about inflation a year ago to this, which is the Fed's too harsh and the Fed's going to have to break the economy and the Fed is now looking at the wrong message."
+"We could be facing a time here where the Fed needs to, not necessarily pivot, but stop raising rates because it's starting to impact a lot of industries, a lot of credit.
+It certainly has dampened equity values," said Tom di Galoma, managing director at Seaport Global Holdings LLC in Greenwich, Connecticut.

 Yields on the 30-year bond US30YT=RR jumped almost 12 basis points to the highest in nearly nine years at 3.959% as trading in Treasuries resumed after a U.S. holiday on Monday.